otto-de-legacy/turing-microservice/turing-mongo/README.md

 ### Config

-- turing:mongo:url - The url of the mongodb to connect to. (default: "mongodb://localhost:27017/turing")
+- turing:mongo:uri - The url of the mongodb to connect to. (default: "mongodb://localhost:27017/turing")

 ## Contributors